YOU can eat clean! Oh yeah, I’m talking to you!

 In terms of the cleansing part, raw plant food has an abundance of both nutrition and enzymes.
 This concentrated nutrition and abundance of fiber makes detoxification a breeze.

-In fact raw vegan diets are often recommended for those who have cancer, diabetes, or just a lot of weight to loose.
+In fact temporary raw vegan diets are often recommended for those who have cancer, diabetes, or just a lot of weight to loose.

-For me these cleanses usually go for between 21 to 30 days…or until I crack and eat some steak.
+For me these short-term cleanses usually go for between 21 to 30 days…or until I crack and eat some steak.
 I recommend doing at least 21 days to get the full benefit.
 This will help you detox, reset sugar and carb cravings, and enjoy the boost of concentrated nutrition.

 I usually pair my raw food eating with extra detox protocols for a full spectrum detox.
 Spring and summer are great times to take on a raw food detox, just make sure you stick to organic high quality produce.